 The CoEs address the computational science skills gap in key domains through specialised training for increased adoption of advanced HPC in industry and academia.
 The CoEs involve a total of 139 beneficiaries from across 20 EU Member States and Associated Countries.
 They bring together European world-class knowledge and expertise in applying established mechanisms, user-driven development, performance tools and programming models for HPC, in order to co-design activities for real systems based on leading technologies.

-Building upon the increasing interest surrounding the connections linking HPC initiatives and the EOSC, EOSCsecretariat.eu has investigated the current landscape of European CoEs for HPC in relation to the EOSC, for the benefit of the EOSC Governance as well as EOSC stakeholders.
+Building upon the increasing interest surrounding the connections linking HPC initiatives and the EOSC, in March 2020 EOSCsecretariat.eu investigated the landscape of European CoEs for HPC in relation to the EOSC, for the benefit of the EOSC Governance as well as EOSC stakeholders.
 This online survey centred on the ways in which CoEs could contribute to different aspects of the EOSC on the road to its implementation.

 BioExcel is supporting the advancement of the HPC software ecosystem in the life science domain.
 Work in the centre is focused on 1) improving the performance and scalability of major simulation packages for more efficient usage of HPC resources 2) improving the usability of existing and new workflows with associated data integration 3) competence-building among academia and industry through extensive training programmes and the promotion of best practices.